 Embrace a less manicured look and let nature do its thing.
-The more flexible we can be about a few blossoms and leaves here or there, the less time-consuming it is to maintain, the healthier the garden will be and we can avoid using unhealthy gas blowers to keep things looking “clean.”
+The more flexible we can be about a few blossoms and leaves here or there, the less time-consuming it is to maintain and the healthier the soil and the garden will be.
+It is very possible to avoid using unhealthy gas blowers to keep things looking “un-naturally clean.”

 • Leave the leaves under trees and shrubs to build mulch, healthy soil and habitat for pollinators and wildlife.

 • Grasscycling – leave grass clippings on the lawn or use a mulching mower.
 Clippings are a natural fertilizer, beneficial for the lawn and will decompose and disappear quickly.

 • Plant care – avoid the use of leaf blowers around plantings as they erode and compact the soil, and damage habitat for beneficial insects and pollinators

 • Help pollinators – plant native plants with staggered blooming times and do not use pesticides

 • Reduce or replace your lawn – lawns take lots of water and labor to maintain and account for huge quantities of fertilizer and gasoline use.
 Reduce the size of your lawn or replace it altogether with plants that take less water and maintenance and which provide habitat for insects and birds.